squid-cloud-samples/todo/frontend/public/tutorial.md

 ## Creating a To-do

-Right now, the **Add Todo** button displays a modal for adding a new to-do to the list, but currently, saving a to-do does not produce any effect.
+Right now, the **Add Todo** button displays a modal for adding a new to-do to the list, but saving a to-do does not produce any effect.
 Let's add some code that writes new to-do tasks to Squid's [built-in database](https://docs.squid.cloud/docs/integrations/database/built-in) and also listens for updates to the to-dos.

 1. Squid provides [React hooks](https://docs.squid.cloud/docs/development-tools/react-sdk#hooks) to easily subscribe to data changes so the view always stays up-to-date.
 In `App.tsx` add the following code to implement the `useQuery` hook so the latest to-dos always appear: